-Zika is a mosquito-borne virus that mainly occurs in tropical and subtropical parts of the world.
-It’s a type of flavivirus and is in the same family of other viruses including Japanese encephalitis, West Nile, yellow fever and dengue fever (x).
+Zika a type of flavivirus found in arthropods (insects).
+Primarily mosquitoes and ticks spread the virus.
+It is in the same family as other viruses, including Japanese encephalitis, West Nile, yellow fever and dengue fever. (x)

 History of Zika Virus

 Zika virus was first identified in rhesus monkeys in 1947 in Uganda’s Zika Forest.
 These monkeys are small and brown with red skin, used in medical research. (x) Then, in 1952, medical teams identified the first human case of the virus in Tanzania and Uganda.
 Outbreaks have periodically occurred in Asia, the Pacific, the Americas and Africa.
 A significant outbreak of the disease occurred in Brazil in 2016, which raised international awareness.
 Since then, outbreaks have occurred in Brownsville, Texas and Miami, Florida. (x)

 Roughly 4 of 5 people who become infected with the virus have minimal to no signs.
 However, when symptoms occur, they present 3 to 14 days after exposure and are usually mild and last for about 2 to 7 days. (x) Some commonly reported symptoms include: (x)